-Trees provide the valuable services of reducing stormwater runoff and improving water quality.
+Trees provide the valuable services of reducing rate and volume of stormwater runoff and improving water quality.
 Strategic implementation of trees into community planning can make a world of difference in how communities are able to cope after a storm and protect water quality.
 Read up on these resources to see how your community can protect itself with the use of trees.

-Forests, Trees, and Water discusses urban watershed forestry.
+Forests, Trees, & Water is an overview of urban watershed forestry.

-Trees and Stormwater discusses stormwater runoff and how trees protect water quality.
+Trees and Stormwater provides information on stormwater runoff and how trees protect water quality.

-Main Streets to Green Streets discusses the importance of trees in downtowns for practical, aesthetic, and economic reasons.
+Main Streets to Green Streets shows the importance of trees in downtowns for practical, aesthetic, and economic reasons.

-Soil Volume discusses how to increase soil volume in hard to grow places to grow big trees.
+Our Soil & Roots resource page provides resources for how to increase soil volume in hard to grow places to grow big trees.

-Trees and Structural Soils Manual discusses managing stormwater for urban sustainability through the use of trees and structural soils.
+Trees and Structural Soils Manual is a robust guide for managing stormwater for urban sustainability through the use of trees and structural soils.

 Stormwater Managment: Benefits of Trees summarizes recent work describing and quantifying the stormwater management benefits of trees, especially at the individual tree and property/site scale.